CSBuild-Lee/Front-End/README.md

-## Angry Birds
+## Angry Bugs

-Angry Birds is an MUD game that was created during the Computer Science portion of Lambda School.
+Angry Bugs is an MUD game that was created during the Computer Science portion of Lambda School.

 ### How It Works